Eliahu Gat: Artistic style

 The transformation apparent in Gat's work during these years is better understood against the background of the shift in the attitude to abstractionism and modernism in the mid-1950s.
 The leftist ideology, which at the beginning of decade had preached an art engage, adherence to realism and a non-elitist and non-individualistic approach, lost much of its vitality (among other things due to the change in relationship of the "Progressive Culture" circle to the Soviet Union and the 1954 split in Mapam).
 A greater number of Israelis, including artists, traveled to Europe where they witnessed the popularity of abstract art.
 Art criticism and polemics, which now began to filter in from the West with greater frequency via journals and visiting art critics, reinforced this notion, The charisma of "New Horizons was such that from an oppositional fighting force in the early fifties it had evolved into an influential group not unpopular with the art establishment.
-With this in mind, the course os artists who began as realists but who, by the end of the 1950s, went over to the abstract, is more intelligible.
-The last exhibition of the "Group of Ten" took place in 1960 at the Tel Aviv Museum.
+With this in mind, the course of artists who began as realists but who, by the end of the 1950s, went over to the abstract, is more intelligible.
+The last exhibition of the Group of Ten took place in 1960 at the Tel Aviv Museum.